Ohio gamer sentenced to 15 months in ‘swatting’ case

 The death of 28-year-old Andrew Finch in Wichita, Kansas, drew national attention to "swatting," a form of retaliation in which someone reports a false emergency to get authorities, particularly a SWAT team, to descend on an address.

+Viner himself had been swatted just 20 days earlier to the Kansas incident, his defense attorney Jack Morrison, Jr. told the court.
+He said Viner is remorseful, noting he lost about 20 pounds in recent months "on reflection of the gravity of what occurred as a result of what he believed to be a harmless prank."

-Authorities said Viner recruited Tyler R. Barriss to "swat" an opponent, 20-year-old Shane Gaskill, in Wichita.
+Authorities said Viner recruited Tyler R. Barriss to "swat" an opponent, then-19-year-old Shane Gaskill, in Wichita.
 But the address they used was old, leading police to Finch, who was not involved in the dispute or video game.

 Gaskill, who had previously given his old Wichita address to Viner, was charged as a co-conspirator after knowingly giving Barriss the same former address and taunting him to "try something."

-Barriss, a 26-year-old Los Angeles man with an online reputation for "swatting," called police from Los Angeles on Dec.
+Barriss, a then-25-year-old Los Angeles man with an online reputation for "swatting," called police from Los Angeles on Dec.
 28, 2017, to falsely report a shooting and kidnapping at that Wichita address.
 Finch was shot by police when he opened the door to see what was happening outside.

+Viner had just turned 18 about two weeks before the deadly swatting incident, and Assistant U.S. Attorney Debra Barnett argued probation would give him a better grasp of what he has done and would be a first step in helping him to grow up.

+"At his age and his youthfulness, I am not sure he is going to get it if he is sitting in a cell block with people who are more hardened, more experienced than he is," she said.

 The federal indictment alleged that a forensic examination of Viner's iPhone recovered his deleted outgoing messages to unknown persons, including one in which Viner allegedly wrote: "I was involved in someone's death."

-Note: An earlier version of the story was corrected to show that Gaskill's age was 19 at the time of the swatting and Barriss' age was 25 at the time.